CCSMB/Standards/Standards/CCSMB-3.md

 }
 ```

-If palettes are both defined in the metadata and in a frame, the palette in the frame takes higher precedence over the one defined in the metadata.
-Colors that are defined in the metadata palette but not in the frame palette are still applied.
+If palettes are both defined in the metadata and in a frame, the palette in the frame MUST take higher precedence over the one defined in the metadata.
+Colors that are defined in the metadata palette but not in the frame palette MUST still be applied.

 In the example below, both colors are modified and applied when rendering the frame:
 ```lua